 You can imagine that if a program is not yielding you any progress over a long period of time, you wouldn’t keep running it to the ground, you’d try something else.
 This is extremely difficult to do yourself, as it is hard/impossible to be objective about our own injuries and progress, but the good news is that there are people out there who are trained to help you.

 Regardless of how careful you are, you can run into issues with whatever activity you choose to do.
-It is a natural part of life, but it doesn’t mean it’s the end of the world or the end of your lifting career.
-Take a breath, give it time and some honest work.
+It is a natural part of life, but it doesn't mean it's the end of the world or the end of your lifting career.
+Take a breath, give it time, and do some honest work.
 Utilize the resources you have available around your community, and just keep moving.

 The medical information on this page is provided as an information resource only and is not to be used or relied on for any diagnostic or treatment purposes.
 This information does not create any patient-physician relationship, and should not be used as a substitute for professional diagnosis and treatment.
 Please consult your health care provider before making any health care decisions or for guidance about a specific medical condition.
 PowerliftingTechnique.com expressly disclaims responsibility and shall have no liability, for any damages, loss, injury, or liability whatsoever suffered as a result of your reliance on the information contained on this page.